 - (a) This clause 2.2.2 does not apply to the Pilbara Grid.
-The steady state power frequency voltage requirements for the Pilbara Grid are specified in the Harmonised Technical Rules. - (b) Except as a consequence of a non-credible contingency event, the minimum steady state voltage on the transmission system and those parts of the distribution system operating at voltages of 6.6 kV and above must be 90% of nominal voltage and the maximum steady state voltage must be 110% of nominal voltage. - (c) For those parts of the distribution system operating at low voltage, the steady state voltage must remain within the limits in Table 2.3:
+The steady state power frequency voltage requirements for the Pilbara Grid are specified in the Harmonised Technical Rules. - (b) Except as a consequence of a non-credible contingency event, the minimum steady state voltage on the transmission system and those parts of the distribution system operating at voltages of 6.6 kV and above must be 90% of nominal voltage and the maximum steady state voltage must be 110% of nominal voltage. - (c) For those parts of the distribution system operating at low voltage, the steady state voltage must remain within the limits derived from AS 61000.3.100 (2011):